wp-plugins/nearby-now/readme.txt

 3. Example of the audio testimonials plugin and audio player

 == Changelog ==
+= 1.3.2 =
+* Trimming all whitespace on the API key which fix some 400 erros; common when copy/pasting the API key from email or the web

 = 1.3.1 =
 * Audio Testimonial ShortCode name correction